ndangalasinh/ny_taxi_data/README.md

     - stg_greeen_tripdata View
     - stg_yellow_tripdata View
 #### Seeding(This is used to load files that do not change often)
+Seeding is used to upload data into the warehouse, the difference is this is data that might not be changing often so we only do this once.
 - we are only seeding a look up file taxi_zone_lookup.cv for the ny zones
 #### Testing in our models is implemented as follows
 Only the basic tests have been implemented via schema of the models as follows